videojs/http-streaming/README.md

 * can be used as an initialization option

 The max number of times that a playlist will retry loading following an error before being indefinitely excluded from the rendition selection algorithm.
+Note: the number of retry attempts needs to _exceed_ this value before a playlist will be excluded.

 ##### bandwidth
 * Type: `number`